starship/starship/docs/config/README.md

 The `username` module shows active user's username.
 The module will be shown if any of the following conditions are met:

-- The current user is root
+- The current user is root/admin
 - The current user isn't the same as the one that is logged in
 - The user is currently connected as an SSH session
 - The variable `show_always` is set to true